emmicayer/Mechatronics-Repository/docs/motor.rst

 Motor Driver
 =====

 The file motor.py works with the motors using separate PWN and direction imputs in order to enable, disable, and drive the two motors on Romi independently.
-This file works with any motor inputs, ours being the following for our left and right motors:
+This file works with any motor object inputs.

 mot_left = Motor(Pin.cpu.B1, Pin.cpu.B14, Pin.cpu.B15, Timer(3, freq = 1000, 4))